2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 You don't have to pay the money back.

-There's tons of these homebuyer programs.
+There's tons of special homebuyer programs like these.

-You just need to know where to look.
+You just need to know how to find them.

 (my free cheat sheet to find special homebuyer programs)

-Special homebuyer programs are a goldmine to help you buy your first home.
+The Fannie Mae website is a goldmine to help you buy your first home.

 Step 2: The Homebuyer Credit